ietheredge/VisionEngine/README.md

 # Raw data and trained models

 All neceassary data files and trained models can be accessed [here](https://owncloud.gwdg.de/index.php/s/u6RQq20x1MHePl3).
-*Note:* You do not need to download raw data for evaluation, this is done automatically by the dataloaders but you *will* need to put the downloaded model checkpoints [here](https://github.com/ietheredge/VisionEngine/tree/master/checkpoints) or modify jupyter notebooks to verify results.
+*Note:* You do not need to download raw data for evaluation, this is done automatically by the dataloaders but you *will* need to put the downloaded model checkpoints [here](https://github.com/ietheredge/VisionEngine/tree/master/checkpoints) to use a pretrained model (e.g., to verify results).

 # Evaluation